Skip to content

 ## Project Overview

-**Sibyl** is a knowledge graph for AI agents.
-We use FalkorDB for the graph database and OpenAI for
+**Sibyl** is a knowledge graph for durable project memory.
+We use SurrealDB for graph, content,

 2. Be Specific About Commands